talk2viren/umermansoor.github.io/_posts/2016-04-30-do-experienced-programmers-use-google-frequently.md

 > “Never memorize something that you can look up.” - Albert Einstein

 Aside from that, good programmers also know that they cannot be the first one to have encountered a problem.
 They use Google to **research** possible solutions, carefully evaluating the results and consciously separating the wheat from the chaff; they don't **blindly follow or copy-paste** any solution they come across.
 Expert programmers are also paranoid, living in self-doubt and [questioning their competence](http://blog.valbonne-consulting.com/2014/08/16/the-imposter-syndrome-in-software-development/).
-Whenever their spidey senses start tingling, they know they may be going the wrong hole; So they rely on Google on validate their logic.
+Whenever their spidey senses start tingling, they know they may be going the wrong hole; they rely on Google on validate their logic.

 Going by the definition, I would be considered an experienced programmer.
 Recently, I had to write web server using [Netty](http://netty.io/) in Java to handle persistent sockets from mobile games.
 I had never used Netty before.
 Here are my Google searches I did: